modelica/newsletter/_2024-01/KIT_lecture_integrating_Modelica.md

 ---
-title: New university lecture integrating Modelica at KIT
+title: New Master-Level Modelica-Seminar at the KIT-Institute of Control Systems
 author: "Linus Witucki ([Karlsruhe Institute of Technology](https://www.kit.edu/))"
 category: "education"
 ---